 We Don’t Recommend the Following Storage Containers

-Sterilite™ or Rubbermaid™ containers seem like a good choice, as they are lighter and less expensive than heavy-duty totes.
+Sterilite™ or Rubbermaid™ containers seem a good choice, as they are lighter and less expensive than heavy-duty totes.

 Another reason is the opaqueness.